Did you know…

 We know that the Goldbergs owned a piano, and we know how much they paid for it – $650 – because the purchase was reported in the Arizona Republican newspaper on September 24, 1893 (slow news day?).
 As a side note, in 1893, $650 was worth what is a little over $18,000 today.
 (We’ll give you a moment here to lift your jaw up off the floor, just like we had to…Whew!)
 Pianos weren’t the only instruments you could play, however, and the Sears Roebuck and Montgomery Ward catalogs sold not only pianos, but organs, accordions, violins, coronets, trombones, drums, and anything else you’d hope your neighbor’s kids weren’t learning how to play with their windows wide open.

 If you didn’t have money to buy a piano, there was eventually an alternative to listening to music in your house.
-In 1877, Thomas Edison patented the phonograph, which played recorded sound etched first into aluminum, and then wax cylinders.
+The phonautograph, a machine that recorded images from sounds by tracing squiggles in black soot, was patented in 1857 by French inventor Edouard-Leon Scott de Martinville.
+Twenty years later, Thomas Edison patented a more marketable product – the phonograph, which played recorded sound etched first into aluminum, and then wax cylinders.
 This marvel could not only play music (about 2 minutes total from one cylinder), but many phonographs came with a separate component that could record sound as well.
 You could listen to your favorite song, and then record a greeting to a loved one who lived far away.
 It was truly revolutionary!
 But cylinders were problematic – they couldn’t fully record/play a piece of music longer than 2 minutes, they tended to mold, and they took much longer make, having to etch each one individually.

 In 1887, an immigrant named Emile Berliner stepped in with a solution to the cylinder problem – the invention of the gramophone and flat record.
 Records had the advantage of having two sides, which meant they had twice the amount of music.
 But more importantly, they could be quickly mass-produced.
 Berliner was able to sell his idea to the Victor Talking Machine Company, who used his design to successfully sell gramophones and records in the US.
 They also used an image of his dog, Nipper, in their marketing campaigns.
 You might recognize him in this ad below (c.1920).